 - Travelled outside of Canada within the last 14 days.

-#14 – Participants will be required to sanitize their hands upon entry to the ice.
+#10 – Participants will be required to sanitize their hands upon entry to and exit from the ice.

-#20 – Skaters must leave the ice immediately when their session is completed.
+#16 – Skaters must leave the ice immediately when their session is completed.
 This is required for disinfection to occur and for the mandatory space for the next participants to enter.
-Upon leaving the ice, skaters will exit through the hallway and immediately leave the facility.
-No loitering.
+Skaters must remove all items from the dressing room within 10 minutes of completing the session.

-#21 – No spectators are allowed in the facility at this time.
-Parents of younger children should remain available nearby and ensure that Skate Winnipeg and the participant’s coach have up-to-date contact information.
+#18 – Parents not in the facility should ensure that Skate Winnipeg and the participant’s coach have up-to-date contact information.